Murdoch's tough guy Carlucci under pressure

 While profitable, News America has become a low-margin commodity business with high costs because it has to buy the paper, print the inserts and pay newspapers to distribute them at a price that advertisers are willing to pay.

-To fight the declining economics, News America has been accused of engaging in a series of less than ethical, and potentially illegal, maneuvers.
+To fight the declining economics, News America has been accused of engaging in a series of less than ethical, and potentially illegal, manoeuvres.

 As New York Times columnist David Carr put it, "The company has come under scrutiny for a pattern of conduct that includes below-cost pricing, paying customers not to do business with competitors, and accusations of computer hacking."